ansible/ansible/rst/index.rst

 and have too much learning curve.
 Ansible is dead simple and painless to extend.
 For comparison, Puppet and Chef have about 60k lines of code.
 Ansible's core is a little over 1000 lines.

 Ansible isn't just for configuration -- it's also great for Ad-Hoc tasks, quickly firing off commands against nodes.
-Where Ansible excels though, is expressing complex multi-node deployment processes, executing complex sequences of commands on different hosts through the "playbooks" feature.
+Where Ansible excels though, is expressing complex multi-node deployment processes, executing complex sequences of commands on different hosts through "playbooks".

-Ansible does not require programming in any particular language -- you can write modules as scripts or programs that return simple JSON.
+Extending ansible does not require programming in any particular language -- you can write modules as scripts or programs that return simple JSON.
+It's also trivially easy to just execute useful shell commands.

 Why use Ansible versus something else?
 (Puppet, Chef, Fabric, Capistrano, mCollective, Func, SaltStack, etc?)
-It will have far less code, it will be more correct, and it will be the easiest thing to hack on and use you'll ever see -- regardless of your favorite language of choice.
+Ansible will have far less code, it will be (by extension) more correct, and it will be the easiest thing to hack on and use you'll ever see -- regardless of your favorite language of choice.

 Systems management doesn't have to be complicated.
 Ansible's docs will remain short & simple, and the source will be blindingly obvious.